aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/layoutenumerator/_index.md

 Gets a named property of the entity.

+ **Remarks:**

+This is currently used to get font properties of spans.
+See [Font](../../com.aspose.words/font/) class for possible properties names.
+Not all properties are supported.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |